-1. Right-click on the dashlet and select Properties to open the Dashlet Properties window.
-The Hyperlinks tab is available for Ad Hoc-based charts and charts created inside the dashboard.
+- 1. Right-click on the dashlet and select Properties to open the Dashlet Properties window.
+The Hyperlinks tab is available for Ad Hoc-based charts and charts created inside the dashboard, as well as text and image dashlets.
+A Formatting tab is available for text dashlets. - 2.
+Click Apply to view the changes, OK to accept the changes, and Cancel to discard the changes.